MiSikora/laboratory/README.md

   // Sets namespace of generated features and factories.
 Empty by default. packageName = "io.mehow.sample"

-  // Adds 'generateFeatureFlags' task to the module.
+  // Adds 'generateFeatureFactory' task to the module.
 Optional. factory {
     // Overrides globally declared namespace.
 No value by default. packageName = "io.mehow.sample.factory"